dedmore/Learning/EX9/README.md

 1. Do your checks of your work, write down your mistakes, try not to make them on the next exercise.

-#1, Good old typos as you go, but never saved.
+In resoponce to #1, Good old typos as you go, but never saved.